hnb-rabear/next-reviews-udemy/content/ark-survival-of-the-fittest.md

 ---
 slug: ark-survival-of-the-fittest
-title: ARK: Survival Of The Fittest
+title: "ARK: Survival Of The Fittest"
-subtitle: A Thrilling Battle Royale in the Prehistoric World
+subtitle: "A Thrilling Battle Royale in the Prehistoric World"
 image: /uploads/ark_survival_of_the_fittest_37eebfbd52.jpg
 publishedAt: 2023-05-10
 createdAt: 2023-05-10